HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 We can identify a website's country of origin either by the server's geographic location (GeoID) or by its Top-Level Domain (TLD).
 Both methods have limitations.
 Hosting costs, server location strategies, and domain ownership practices mean that a website's server may not reflect its target audience.
 Globally-used TLDs like `.ai` or `.io` aren't necessarily tied to their countries of origin.

-In 2025, the United States remains the most accessible country by GeoID, a position driven by decades of Section 508 compliance requirements for federal agencies and ongoing ADA Title III litigation.
-The `.edu` and `.gov` TLDs also lead accessibility metrics, reflecting mandatory compliance for U.S. government and educational institutions.

-We also note the EU Accessibility Act's limited impact in 2025.
-While the Act became fully effective on June 28, 2025, mandating that private and public sector digital services be accessible across the European Union, preliminary data shows no dramatic spike in website accessibility for European-based sites.

-This lag likely reflects implementation challenges, transitional periods for existing services, and the time required for organizations to redesign and audit their digital offerings.

 {{ figure_markup(
   image="most-accessible-by-geoid-of-server.png",
   caption="Most Accessible by GeoID of Server",